Ruetsurue/the-cate-pit/README.md

 Your momma raised you right.

 As Doge Gode once said:
 > Doge Gode is *disgusted* by Cate.
-And it's your damn job to bork 'em outta here.
+And it's your borking job to woof 'em outta here.
+>

-But remember.
+> But remember.
 Not all Cate r bad.

 ##Status:

 WIP at the moment.
 Moving what I got to a repo to prevent progress loss.

 To Do & notes to self: